pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/glob-pattern.md

 ## Test your Datums

 The granularity of your datums defines how your data will be distributed across the available workers allocated to a job.
-Pachyderm allows you to check those datums:
+MLDM allows you to check those datums:

 - for a pipeline currently being developed
 - for a past job